christopher-dG/docker-action-releaser/README.md

 - The Docker image version referenced in `action.yml` (`X.Y.Z`)

 This is the ideal situation for your users because it allows them to choose how they receive updates.
-They can choose to lock themselves to specific patch release by using `your/action@v1.2.3`, receive patch updates with `your/action@v1.2`, or receive minor version bumps with `your/action@v1`, or even disregard SemVer altogether and stay on the most recent release with `your/action@latest`.
+They can choose to lock themselves to specific patch release by using `your/action@v1.2.3`, receive patch updates with `your/action@v1.2`, receive minor version bumps with `your/action@v1`, or even disregard SemVer altogether and stay on the most recent release with `your/action@latest`.

 But maintaining this setup manually is not fun.
 On every release, you'll need to: